eye-division/madiacharya/_sculpture/2-recent.md

   single pieces of wood found in a forest and assembled with found objects which come to resemble aspects of the human body.
 Indian silks and bead work&nbsp;
   are used to convey ceremony and&nbsp; celebration.

+  The Bride was exhibited in the Summer Exhibition at Royal Academy of Arts, 2016
 permalink: /sculpture/bride-and-bridegroom/
 archive: false
 order_number: 4